IainStevenson/docker.multi.service.reverse.proxy/readme.md

 ```
 apt install sudo
 ```
-After which you can perform actions requireing root access by prefixing other commands with sudo
+After which you can perform actions requiring root access by prefixing other commands with ```sudo```

 # For editing files
 ```